-8.11 Social contributions are actual or imputed payments to social insurance schemes to make provision for social insurance benefits to be paid.
+- 8.11 Social contributions are actual or imputed payments to social insurance schemes to make provision for social insurance benefits to be paid.
 Social contributions may be made by employers on behalf of their employees.
 As such they form part of compensation of employees and are included in the balance of primary income of households.
 In the secondary distribution of income account, these contributions together with payments made by households themselves in their capacity as employed, self-employed or unemployed persons, are recorded as payable by households and receivable by the units responsible for the social insurance schemes.
-Social contributions may be receivable by a unit in any sector in their capacity as providing a social insurance schemes to their employees (even exceptionally households) or by a third-party unit designated as the institution responsible for the general government sector, including social security funds to be recorded under resources for the general government sector.
-Social contributions are recorded under uses only for households, either resident or non-resident.
+Social contributions may be receivable by a unit in any sector in their capacity as providing a social insurance scheme to their employees (even exceptionally households if in their capacity as unincorporated enterprises they run a social insurance scheme for their employees) or by a third-party unit designated as the institution responsible for administering the scheme.
+Most contributions, however, are likely to be recorded under resources for the general government sector, including social security funds, and for insurance corporations and pension funds in the financial corporate sector.
+Social contributions are recorded under uses only for households, either resident or non-resident. - 8.12 Social benefits are current transfers received by households intended to provide for the needs that arise from certain events or circumstances, for example, sickness, unemployment, retirement, housing, education or family circumstances.